sunnyolive108/PrometheusFire/README.md

 You should see the Prometheus web UI.

 ### Step 5: Verify Prometheus Configuration
-Go to
+- Go to
       ```bash
       http://your_server_ip:9090/targets
-to verify that Prometheus is able to scrape metrics from your RabbitMQ processing program.
+- to verify that Prometheus is able to scrape metrics from your processing program.

 ### Step 6: Set up Node Exporter (Optional)
 Node Exporter is a Prometheus exporter for system metrics.